BonoboPLC/lojjo_wiki/administration/games/lottorace.md

 LottoRace is a multi-draw, multi-player Raffle game which can be played in many different formats.

+You can use pre-configured games, or create your own unique games by tweaking any one of the many configuration paramaters available to you.

 Here are some of the pre-configured games that are included in your Games Library.

 | |||